Perturbative diagonalization for time-dependent strong interactions: Induced dissipation

-{\it Induced dissipation}: In the presence of Markovian decay on the linear resonator, the induced Purcell decay on the dressed qubit transitions can be evaluated through a formal construction of the master equation using the system-bath interaction operators transformed under time-dependent SWT.
-Notably, just like the energy shifts, the dissipative interaction of the qubit with the environment (through the resonator) becomes tunable with the pump frequency and amplitude, in sharp contrast with the static scenario, where the induced dissipation is fixed \cite{Govia2015}.
-If the pump frequency $\omega_p$ is far away from both the sum ($\omega_{+}$) and difference ($\omega_{-}$) frequencies, i.e. $\Delta_{p} \gg g_{p}$, then the parametrically-induced dissipation is highly suppressed.
-For $|\omega_{p}-\omega_{-}|\sim g_{p}$ the dominant dissipation is qubit relaxation ($\hat{\sigma}_{q}^{-}$) at rate $\gamma_{-}^{\downarrow}$, while for driving near $|\omega_{p}-\omega_{+}|\sim g_{p}$ induced qubit heating ($\hat{\sigma}_{q}^{+}$) at rate $\gamma_{+}^{\uparrow}$ dominates, with the respective rates given by \cite{Supplement}
+In the presence of parametric interactions, the dissipative interaction of the qubit with the environment (through the resonator) also becomes tunable with the pump frequency and amplitude, in sharp contrast with the static scenario where the induced dissipation is fixed \cite{Govia2015}.
+Using a formal master equation construction [see appendix~\ref{app:purcell}], we find that for $|\omega_{p}-\omega_{-}|\sim g_{p}$ the dominant process is qubit relaxation ($\hat{\sigma}_{q}^{-}$) at rate $\gamma_{-}^{\downarrow}$, while for $|\omega_{p}-\omega_{+}|\sim g_{p}$ induced qubit heating ($\hat{\sigma}_{q}^{+}$) at rate $\gamma_{+}^{\uparrow}$ dominates, with the respective rates given by

-where $\kappa(\omega)$ denotes the rate proportional to the noise spectral density of the environment at frequency $\omega$.
-Similar calculation for the case of the Kerr resonator leads to a $n_{b}$-dependent relaxation (heating) rate when the interaction is driven near the difference (sum) frequency, $\Omega_{\pm}(n_{b})$, for the corresponding number-dependent transition \cite{Supplement}.
+Here $\kappa(\omega)$ denotes the rate proportional to the noise spectral density of the environment at frequency $\omega$.
+Similar calculation for the case of the Kerr resonator leads to a $n_{b}$-dependent relaxation (heating) rate when the interaction is driven near the difference (sum) frequency, $\Omega_{\pm}(n_{b})$, for the corresponding number-dependent transition [see appendix~\ref{app:purcell}].
 Note that the `quantum heating' rate $\gamma_{+}^{\uparrow}$ is non-zero even when the resonator remains in its ground state, since it is mediated through coupling-induced amplification of vacuum fluctuations \cite{Dykman2011}.
-It is important to note that the induced dissipation do {\it not} cancel at the blind spots, where coherent energy shifts vanish.
+Crucially, the induced dissipation rates do {\it not} null at the blind spots unlike the coherent shifts; they remain highly suppressed though since the corresponding pump frequency is far detuned from both the sum and difference frequencies, i.e. $|\omega_{\pm} \pm \omega_{\rm BS}|\gg g_{p}$.